 Our addiction program is centered on the 12-step model of recovery and has been very successful at helping individuals with all types of addiction problems live sober and fulfilling lives.
 We have a variety of techniques that will not only address your addiction problem, but any other mental illnesses you may be experiencing.
 We are here to get you on the right path to recovery.

-Types of therapy used to treat klonopin use disorders at Mount Regis Center in Salem, VA
+Types of therapy used to treat Klonopin abuse at Mount Regis Center in Salem, VA

 Over the years we have learned that the best treatment for addiction treatment is a combination of detox, medication management, and therapeutic interventions.
 Upon initial arrival to our facility you will get a complete assessment so we can determine your physical, spiritual, and emotional needs.